 When choosing a craniofacial center to care for your child, we encourage you to ask how many patients they have seen with your child’s condition and how many surgeries they have performed.

 Many families consider national rankings in choosing medical care for their children.
-In 2018, U.S. News & World Report ranked Seattle Children’s neurosurgery program #1 in the Northwest, and among the top 10 nationally.
-Our craniofacial plastic surgeons work with our neurosurgeons on many craniofacial procedures.
+In 2019, U.S. News & World Report ranked Seattle Children’s Neurosciences Center among the top 10 in the nation, and named the hospital to the Honor Roll of the country’s 10 best pediatric hospitals.

 Read more about Seattle Children’s Craniofacial Center.